vmanav/bespeak/README.md

 ## About

-bespeak is a REST API o movie ticket booking interface for *Zomentum Hiring Challenge*.
-It is built using Node.js, the database used is SQLite, It is a fully documented API.
+bespeak is a REST API based movie ticket booking interface for *Zomentum Hiring Challenge*.
+It is built using `Node.js` and the database used is `SQLite`, It is a fully documented API.

 ## Description of the Problem Statement